Maryland company promotes empanada tradition while giving Latin workers a job

 She’s the founder of MasPanadas, a frozen empanada brand that's distributed nationwide.

-Empanadas are a popular comfort food in Latin cultures and it’s grown in popularity in the U.S. in the last few years.
+The empanada is a popular comfort food in Latin cultures, and it’s grown in popularity in the U.S. in the last few years.
 The half-moon shaped pastries are either baked or fried with either sweet or savory filling.
-In 2021, empanadas became one of the top 10 most ordered foods according to Grubhub’s “State of the Plate” report.
+In 2021, empanadas became one of the top 10 most ordered foods, according to Grubhub’s “State of the Plate” report.

 On a recent visit to the MasPanadas plant in Rockville, Md., Womack euphorically greets a visitor in Spanish, “Welcome to the empanada emporium!”

-In the lobby of MasEmpanadas, visitors and employees are required to remove all jewelry and to don disposable Bouffant caps and white lab coats before going into the production line.
+In the lobby of MasPanadas, visitors and employees are required to remove all jewelry and to don disposable bouffant caps and white lab coats before going into the production line.
 All for sanitary reasons, Womack says.

 “The production line begins here,” says Womack, pointing to an area with massive stoves where Alonso Fernández cooks about 200 pounds of chicken with carrots, potatoes, red bell pepper, onions and other spices to use as empanada filling.